peterpo2/AIAutomation/README.md

 - **Backend variables** (`DATABASE_URL`, `DROPBOX_*`, `OPENAI_API_KEY`, etc.).
 - **Database credentials** (`POSTGRES_*`) reused by both the app and the bundled Postgres container.

+### Demo mode without Firebase

+If you want to explore the UI before wiring up Firebase authentication, set `VITE_ENABLE_DEMO_AUTH=true` in your environment (this flag defaults to `true` in `docker-compose.yml`).

+- The frontend automatically signs you in as a demo user and labels the UI accordingly.
+- Email/password actions are mocked locally, so authentication does not reach Firebase.
+- Disable the flag once you have real Firebase credentials to restore production behaviour.

 > **Tip:** The backend automatically promotes the Firebase user whose email or UID matches `FIREBASE_ADMIN_EMAIL` / `FIREBASE_ADMIN_UID` to the `Admin` role inside PostgreSQL.

 ## Run with Docker (local or VPS)